 The rehearsal schedule for 2020 is being reviewed.
 Once complete, a schedule will be sent to all successful MAO members as well as being updated here.

 - TENOR TROMBONE

 Do I have to be a music student to audition?

 No, any student from any faculty can audition for a position in the orchestra.

-- I was a member of MAO in 2018.
-Do I need to reaudition?
+I was a member of MAO in 2019.
+Do I need to re-audition?

-- Rehearsals are project based, and commence 2 – 3 weeks prior to a concert.
-As a result of this, rehearsals are held in the evening and on weekends (this also means that rehearsals do not clash with scheduled classes).
-This simulates the orchestral rehearsal process in the industry, and produces a better performance outcome for all involved.
+Rehearsals are project-based and commence two to three weeks prior to a concert.
+As a result, rehearsals are held in the evening and on weekends (this also means that rehearsals do not clash with scheduled classes).
+This simulates the orchestral rehearsal process in the industry and produces a better performance outcome for all involved.

-- Full orchestral rehearsals usually take place in Robert Blackwood Hall on the Clayton Campus.
+Full orchestral rehearsals usually take place in Robert Blackwood Hall on the Clayton campus.
 Various rooms in the Sir Zelman Cowen School of Music are used for tutorials and sectionals.
 Currently all rehearsals are being conducted via zoom.